All Episodes

 You have wages, what people earn, essentially stagnant, while the cost of living and mandated government expenses like health care are skyrocketing.

-That the very idea that the government's mandating, requiring you to buy health insurance, uh we are in free fall in our foreign policy in the military.
+The very idea that the government's mandating, requiring you to buy health insurance, we are in freefall in our foreign policy in the military.

 We've had a bunch of wars that people now don't quite understand what the purpose was.